Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 1. The application and all utilities run in [Docker](https://www.docker.com/) containers.
 More specifically, in [Docker Swarm](https://docs.docker.com/engine/swarm/), but that's not important.
 2. [Vector](https://vector.dev/) is configured to collect logs from Docker and do various things with them:
     - Part of the logs is transformed into metrics and aggregated according to Prometheus rules.
-    - All logs are sent to some logs storage like [Loki](https://grafana.com/oss/loki/), but it will be implemented later, I haven't spent time on this part yet.
+    - All logs are sent to a log storage service like [Loki](https://grafana.com/oss/loki/), but this will be implemented later; I haven't spent time on this part yet.
 3. [Prometheus](https://prometheus.io/) goes to a single point for all metrics.
 4. [Grafana](https://grafana.com/) draws dashboards based on metrics from Prometheus.

-Most manipulations with metrics: changing the structure of the buckets in histograms, deriving new metrics, editing labels, ignoring metrics, etc. I can do by changing the Vector config without affecting the work of the application.
+Most manipulations with metrics: changing the structure of the buckets in histograms, deriving new metrics, editing labels, ignoring metrics, etc. I can do by changing the Vector configs without affecting the work of the application.

-It is convinient that the definition of log sources in Vector can be configured quite flexibly.
+It is convenient that the definition of log sources in Vector can be configured quite flexibly.
 For example, in my case, application containers are detected by the prefix of the container image name.
 So, no matter what new I run on the backend (services, cron tasks, etc), as long as it has the same base image, its logs and metrics will be tracked automatically.

-It is also convinient that when deploying new servers and services, I will only need to configure data streams in Vector (or between Vector instances), no changes in Prometheus configuration is required.
+It is also convenient that when deploying new servers and services, I will only need to configure data streams in Vector (or between Vector instances); no changes in Prometheus configuration are required.